rammangrulkar/rammangrulkar.github.io/research/index.md

 <li>Mr.Bhavuk Sharma and Ramchandra S. Mangrulkar, “Deep Learning Applications in Cyber Security: A Comprehensive Review, Challenges and Future prospects” has been accepted for publication in International Journal of Engineering Applied Science and Technology, ISSN:2455-2143. </li>

-<li>Ramchandra S. Mangrulkar and Dr. Mohammad Atique, “SEDAR: Secured Energy Efficient Destination Aware Routing Protocol in Delay Tolerant Network" published in International Journal of Communication Networks and Distributed Systems (IJCNDS), Vol. 14, No. 3, 2015.[ DOI: 10.1504/IJCNDS.2015.068668]  </li>
+<li>Ramchandra S. Mangrulkar and Dr. Mohammad Atique, “SEDAR: Secured Energy Efficient Destination Aware Routing Protocol in Delay Tolerant Network" published in International Journal of Communication Networks and Distributed Systems (IJCNDS), Vol. 14, No. 3, 2015.[ DOI:10.1504/IJCNDS.2015.068668]  </li>

 <li>Ramchandra S. Mangrulkar and Dr. Mohammad Atique, “Implementation and Testing of Delay tolerant Network using Self-Capable and Routing Nodes: A Case Study" in International Journal of Computer Networking, Wireless and Mobile Communications (IJCNWMC) ; ISSN(Print):2250-1568; ISSN (Online): 2278-9448; Impact Factor (JCC): 2.5967, Vol. 3, Issue 1, Mar 2013, 231-244.  </li>